wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

       {test_return_to_array_elt,test_pass_array_slice},{f90,c}

+for the conversions.

-for the conversions, need to add this to
+We need to add this to

       RefactorF4Acc::Translation::OpenCLC

+## More general case for stencils

-## The stencil currently is defined for non-constant accesses only, I could generalise this using the algorithm in
+The stencil currently is defined for non-constant accesses only, I could generalise this using the algorithm in

-      /Users/wim/Desktop/FortranRefactoring/2018-10-30-stencil-algo.txt
+See `/Users/wim/Desktop/FortranRefactoring/2018-10-30-stencil-algo.txt`

 ## How to deal with iteration?